amykimkim/assignment3_cloud_functions/README.md

 504 assignment 3 - cloud functions

 ## Lab Rules - C-reactive Protein (CRP)
 I chose to use CRP for this assignment.
 CRP is a lab-value that is an inflammatory marker.
 It is a protein produced by the liver that increases if the body produces inflammation due to infection.
 It can be checked via a simple blood test.
 It is measured in miligrams per liter (mg/L).
-Results that are >= to 8 is considered high.
+Results that are > 8 is considered high/abnormal.
 Citation:
 https://www.mayoclinic.org/tests-procedures/c-reactive-protein-test/about/pac-20385228